 After the Interview

-When you find a candidate that you are interested in, there are several step that should be completed before you hire them:
+When you find a candidate that seems like a good match, there are several step that should be completed before you hire them:

 - You should vet the person you are strongly considering for the job.
 Before ending the interview, tell them you would like to run a credit check and a background check and get their permission to do this.
 Ask them to provide their full name, address, phone number and social security number.
 Snap a picture of their current photo ID with your phone.

 - Contact their personal and prior job references.